Skip to main content

 Statute of Repose

-In Connecticut, a product liability lawsuit must be filed with the court within three years.
-The statute of repose is 10-years once the manufacturer or seller has parted with the product.
-The time limit can be extended if there is an express written warranty stating that the product may be used for a period longer than 10 years
+In the state of Connecticut, a product liability lawsuit must be filed with the court within three years.
+The statute of repose is 10 years after the manufacturer or seller has parted with the product.
+The time limit can be extended if there is an express written warranty stating that the product may be used for a period longer than 10 years.

-Statutes of limitations and statutes of repose, however, can be applied in many types of lawsuits, including:
+Statutes of limitations and statutes of repose, however, apply in many types of lawsuits, including:

 The following table lists the main provisions of Connecticut’s statute of limitations for product liability laws, while additional background information follows.
 See FindLaw’s Product Liability section for more information.

 An action must be brought within three years from the time when the injury is or should have been discovered.
-The state has enacted a 10-year statute of repose that begins to run once the manufacturer or seller has last parted with the product.
+State law enacts a 10-year statute of repose that begins to run once the manufacturer or seller parts with the product.

 Note: Because of how important it is to understand the specific statute of limitation in the state where a lawsuit may be filed, you’ll want to seek legal advice as soon as possible after suffering an injury from a defective or dangerous product.
 And while full legal representation always comes with a price, you can get started today with a free legal review of your potential claim.
 Contact a Connecticut product liability attorney or conduct your own legal research to verify the state law(s) you are researching.